-- Who will provide emergency first aid, including using an automatic external defibrillator (AED) in the event a player or spectator goes into cardiac arrest, such as from a blow to the chest causing commotio cordis.
+- designate individual(s) to provide begin implementation of the cardiac chain of survival, including calling 911, giving CPR and using an Automatic External Defibrillator (AED) in the event a player or spectator experiences sudden cardiac arrest, such as from a blow to the chest causing commotio cordis.

-- Who and how paramedics or Emergency Medical Services (EMS) will be called, with specific directions to give to EMS to where the game or practice is being held.
+- designate individuals responsible for calling EMS and provide such individual with information on how to place a call to EMS and what specific directions to give to direct paramedics to where the game or practice is being held.

-- Emergency numbers at which players parent(s) or guardians can be reached in case of emergency
+- phone numbers at which players parent(s) or guardians and the player's family physician can be reached in case of emergencies.

 - a list of medical conditions (such as asthma or allergies to nuts or bee stings) for each player.

 - medical release/treatment authorization forms for every player.